A-Fayed/mm-portal/docs/readme.md

 1. Think through how we are storing new markdown files and images so they are maintainable on Github
 2. Make the proof of concept more intuitive by adding smaller details like retain scroll position, media queries
 3. Tidy up CSS so that it is more robust if PoC gains more momentum
+4. Code review - ensuring whatever has been developed is using latest standards/methods
+5. Proficiency rating and associated linking
+6. Pagination
+7. Content from right hand side
+8. Feedback from early adopters